Two suspects arrested in the disappearance of Kristin Smart, family and sources say

 (CNN)Two men were arrested Tuesday morning in connection with the disappearance of Kristin Smart, the California college student who vanished in 1996, a spokesman for the family and two law enforcement sources confirmed to CNN.

-John Segale, a Smart family spokesperson, told CNN the family was notified by law enforcement officials on Tuesday that Paul Flores and his father, Ruben Flores, were arrested this morning.
+John Segale, a Smart family spokesperson, told CNN the family was notified by law enforcement officials Tuesday that Paul Flores and his father, Ruben Flores, were arrested Tuesday morning.

+Two law enforcement sources confirmed the arrests were made Tuesday morning in the case.
+Paul and Ruben Flores are in the custody of the San Luis Obispo County Sheriff's Office, one of the sources said.

+Last month, authorities searched Ruben Flores' home in Arroyo Grande.
+Flores' son, Paul, has remained the prime suspect in the decades-long missing persons case.

 Smart disappeared on May 25, 1996.
 She was last seen near her Cal Polytechnic San Luis Obispo dorm, police said, after walking home from a party.